 3. Avoid DDoS attacks

 DDoS ( Distributed Denial of Service) attacks can bring all your operations to a standstill.
 The scary part here is that DDoS attacks are very common.
 For example, 2021 records the highest number of DDoS attacks in history.

 To put it in simple words, your servers get flooded with traffic and as a result, have to shut down completely.
 DDoS attacks primarily use botnets to overwhelm a specific server.
 Botnets can be easily installed on any device.

 There are several motivations behind DDoS attacks.
 Many white hat hackers would also use DDoS attacks as a way of pointing out the loopholes in the defense systems of companies.
 Some hackers use DDoS attacks to make a statement or voice their protest.
-Some hackers even use it as a learning tool to get into more advanced hacking.
+Some hackers even use it as a

 However, the most dangerous form of DDoS attack involves installing ransomware.
 Ransomeware will restrict access to important files and you will not be able to carry out any operations.
 The attackers would deactivate the ransomware only after you pay the ransom, typically in cryptocurrencies.